ctnava/rxtechnotes/math/unit_conversions.md

 Understanding how to read prescriptions requires familiarity with the **Inscription** and **Signa** sections—two core components of written or electronic prescription orders.

 ### 📃 Prescription Structure

+`Dosing schedules provide instructions for what quantity of a drug should be taken, how it is to be administered, and how often.`

 | Section | Purpose |
 |---------|---------|